erkinavcii/CustomerRegistration/README.md

 - **Sample Data**: For testing purposes, you may want to populate the `clients` table in the database with sample data.
 Refer to the "Database Schema and Initial Data" section for more information on the required schema and sample data.

 - **JWT Secret Key**: The application uses a secret key for JWT token generation.
 You should replace the secret key in the `GenerateJwtToken` method of the `ClientsController` with your own secret key.
 Ensure that the secret key is kept confidential.
+**SecretKey="y9yPvg+2q3eFruhT6rGyTqApFp5PwWkD"**
+**var key = new SymmetricSecurityKey(Encoding.UTF8.GetBytes("y9yPvg+2q3eFruhT6rGyTqApFp5PwWkD"));///32 bit long secretkey**
   ```csharp